Tipoca/scaml/README.md

 An additional small typing phase to enforce the type of the entry point to be `'parameter -> 'storage -> (SCaml.operation list, 'storage)`

-It also forces the typing of `SCaml.self`.
+TODO: It will also force the typing of `SCaml.self`.

 ### Conversion to IML